Paul Bernon: Film production

-In 2012 Bernon produced a short film entitled Teacher of the Year that was screened at the Tribeca Film Festival, and now lives on Funny or Die.
-That year he also co-founded the independent film production company Burn Later Productions, and produced and funded the completion of the documentary Best Kept Secret on the subject of Autism.
+In 2012, Bernon produced a short film entitled Teacher of the Year that was screened at the Tribeca Film Festival, and now lives on Funny or Die.
+That year, he also co-founded the independent film production company Burn Later Productions, and executive produced and funded the completion of the documentary Best Kept Secret on the subject of Autism.
 Following the film, Bernon was named a "visionary leader" for his work advocating for those with disabilities, and awarded a Peabody Award for the work in 2014 as one of the film's executive producers.